deployphp/deployer/docs/flow.md

 ### deploy:release

-Create a new release folder based on the `release_name` config parameter.
+Creates a new release folder based on the `release_name` config parameter.
 Also reads `.dep/releases` to get a list of releases that were created before.

 Also, if in the `deploy_path` there was a previous release symlink, it will be deleted.

 ### deploy:update_code

-Download a new version of code using Git.
+Downloads a new version of code using Git.
 If you are using Git version 2.0 and `git_cache` config is turned on, this task will use files from the previous release, so only changed files will be downloaded.

 Override this task in `deploy.php` to create your own code transfer strategy: